 - 1. Set up the Network Camera on the LAN. - 2.
-Go to Home > Configuration > Application > Server Settings (please refer to Server Settings on page 91) to add a new email or FTP server. - 3.
-Go to Configuration > Application > Media Settings (please refer to Media Settings on page 94).
+Go to Configuration > Event > Event settings > Add server (please refer to Add server on page 91) to add a new email or FTP server. - 3.
+Go to Configuration > Event > Event settings > Add media (please refer to Add media on page 95).
 Select System log so that you will receive the system log in TXT file format which contains the Network Camera's public IP address in your email or on the FTP server. - 4.
-Go to Configuration > Network > Network Type.
+Go to Configuration > Network > General settings > Network type.
 Select PPPoE and enter the user name and password provided by your ISP.
 Click Save to enable the setting.